Hassanabad, Chorbat: Geography

+Demographics

+The language spoken is Balti.
+The entire population is Sofia Noorbakhshia Muslim.
+The village has 270 households and seven Mohallas.

 Climate

 The climate of Hassanabad during the summer is moderated by its mountain setting and the intense heat of lowland Pakistan does not reach here.
 The mountains also block out the summer monsoon and summer rainfall is thus quite low.
 However, these mountains result in very severe winter weather.
 During the April to October temperatures vary between a maximum of 27 °C and a minimum (in October) 8 °C. However, temperatures can drop to below -26 °C in the December-to-February midwinter period.

-Resources

-The natural resources of the village include agriculture, horticultural resources, the Shyok River, mountains and peaks.

-The agriculture in the village is only summer based due to extreme cold in the winter where temperature goes to -26 C. The crops include some beans, maize, potatoes, and other food crops however communities have experimented less with the agriculture due to the natural limiting factors i.e. extreme cold.